A Guide to PCB Power Supply Layout

 Switch Mode Power Supplies

-Switch-mode PCB power supply circuits are more complex than linear PCB power supplies, however, they are significantly more efficient.
-This is great as it reduces the PCB designer’s engineering time dealing with thermal management, unfortunately, though, it brings a different set of problems.
+Switch-mode power supply circuits are more complex than linear ones but are significantly more efficient.
+This reduces the need for extensive thermal management but introduces electromagnetic noise, which can interfere with other PCB elements and even nearby devices.
 The switching circuit has the potential to generate significant levels of electromagnetic noise that the PCB designer will need to manage.
-This electrical noise can affect other circuit elements on the PCB and be emitted beyond the board to affect nearby equipment.
 In extreme cases, the noise generated by the PCB power supply circuit can be conducted back through the mains electricity supply wiring to affect other devices connected to the same mains supply.

 Another potential noise issue is that switch mode circuits tend to generate a ripple voltage on the output that can if not correctly managed, induce interference on the board through capacitive or inductive coupling between tracks running in parallel or bundled wires.
 A final and more subtle problem is the potential for a ground bounce on the PCB where the switching circuit is mounted.
 Rapid switching can cause a transitory change in the ground potential at the point in the board where the switching components connect to the ground plane.
 This results in a temporary potential difference across the board’s ground plane.
 In an extreme case, the difference may result in components in a distant part of the board observing and reacting to a perceived signal resulting from this false potential difference.